Access Hardware (or selected state entities) are members of or accredited by the following industry associations.

 ASIAL plays a key role in driving Australian Standards, developing codes of conduct and raising the level of professionalism within the industry.
 As the voice of the industry, ASIAL performs a key role in representing the interests of the industry at a Federal and State/Territory government level.

-Contractor Accreditation Ltd (CAL) is a non-profit company established by the NT Chamber of Commerce, the Master Builders Association NT and the NT Small Business Association to manage a scheme of self regulation for the building and construction industry.
+CAL is a non-profit company established by the NT Chamber of Commerce, the Master Builders Association NT and the NT Small Business Association to manage a scheme of self-regulation for the building and construction industry.
 CAL also proudly supports Territory business through its close links with the NT Industry Capability Network (NTICN).

 The Master Builders Association of South Australia was established in 1884 and is the peak employer body representing the South Australian building and construction industry.
 Master Builders represents all sectors of this industry including Commercial Builders, Civil Contractors, Residential Builders and Specialist Contractors as well as Industry Suppliers and Manufacturers.

-The Master Locksmiths Association (MLA) is an independent professional body which is recognised and respected as the peak organisation for locksmithing professionals in the Pacific region.
+The Master Locksmiths Association of Australasia (MLAA) is an independent professional body which is recognised and respected as the peak organisation for locksmithing professionals in the Pacific region.

-The MLA has approximately 1,000 members providing a wide range of locksmithing and security services throughout Australia, New Zealand, the Pacific region and South East Asia.
+The MLAA has approximately 1,000 members providing a wide range of locksmithing and security services throughout Australia, New Zealand, the Pacific region and South East Asia.

 The Security Construction and Equipment Committee (SCEC) is a standing interdepartmental committee responsible for the evaluation of security equipment for use by Australian Government departments and agencies.
 SCEC reports to the Attorney General's, Protective Security Policy Committee which was established by the Australian Government to develop and establish guidelines for protection of Australian Government resource.